nkhi/start/README.md

 # 🌳 Start

 Start aka Start Menu is my command center for habits, daily todos, notes, journals, lists, and goals.
 I use this as the "open" tab on my personal computer.
 It also makes it easy to access my calendar, my budgetting app, Linear, and Perplexity.
-It also allows me to record weekly vlogs using the Loom SDK recorder.

-This tool exists to help me bias my time towards action & expression rather than planinng and selecting "what to do".
-The ultimate goal of this app is to make **me** more organized, productive, and happy.
-I hope you find it useful too!
-Running `~/strongroots/go.sh` will handle setup from a cold boot and launch the app.
+I also integrated Loom, and then replaced it with Screenity, to record weekly vlogs.

 ## Features